 India’s newspapers are facing an existential crisis.
 No one had an inkling of the impending trouble a few months ago.
 It was expected that India’s dailies will continue to grow for at least another 10 years on the back of the rising number of newly educated youth in the country’s small towns and villages.

 Then Covid-19 happened and the economic hardship that followed was unprecedented.
 India’s newspapers suffered losses of Rs 4,000-4,500 crore in March and April, according to the Indian Newspaper Society.
 INS expects the industry to incur heavy losses in the next six months.
 India’s powerful newspapers were suddenly scurrying for cover – editions closed, number of pages cut, salaries slashed and staff laid off.

 But, was all this totally unexpected?
 While the sudden fall was shocking, there were telltale signs of stress all round.
-The younger generations had already shunned the habit of reading newspapers and are comfortable with their digital newsfeed.
+The younger generations have already shunned the habit of reading newspapers and are comfortable with digital newsfeed.
 While the growth in revenues was slowing, newspaper organisations were running two separate setups for print and online products.
 Nobody questioned this illogical practice as enough money was coming through advertisements.
-While the print side managed to maintain some semblance of quality, online side ran sweat shops manned by low-cost, low-quality people.
+While the print side managed to maintain some semblance of quality, the online side ran sweat shops manned by low-cost, low-quality people.
 Any attempt towards newsroom integration was shot down mercilessly.